MobiusL/bASIC-FAQ/README.md

 Shipping Dates
 --------------

-Currently Tom is on schedule to ship around the first week of December.
+Currently Tom is on schedule to ship around the first week of December. (source me)

 Shipping Methods
 ----------------